KDesp73/DataBridge/README.md

 ## Tutorial

-1) Import MADB in your project as a dependency
+1) Import MADB in your project as a dependency (see Releases for .jar file)
 2) Create MADB object

 ```java